JAYDY0102/EdgarCraft/README.md

 - Resize on Start: Opens a GUI to choose between different player sizes, (Small, Normal, Big) all with their own benefits
 - End Dimension ban: End dimension banned until changed in config.yml
 - Version 1.21.1
+- Relies on Protocollib and AnvilGUI, both implemented in plugin; Dependencies not seperately required